xunilrj/sandbox/sources/haskellcpp/readme.md

         auto canISum(T1 a, T2 b) -> decltype(a+b)
                                               ~^~

 Because the compiler does not know how the sum two Just classes.
-Let us create a catch all function for this case.
+To avoid the compiler error, we can create a catch all function.
+For example:

     void CanISum(...){}

 The compiler error is gone.
 Now the compiler have resolved CanISum(Just(), Just())  to the CanISum(...) function.

-Now, all types that the compiler knows to sum are deduced to a function and all the others a deduced to another function.
+Now, all types that the compiler knows how to sum are deduced to a function and all the others a deduced to another function.

 Wonderful!
 Halfway there.
 Now we need a way to tell which function the compiler chose.

-But first suit yourself because will get ugly!
+But first prepare yourself because this will get ugly!
+OK!

 The static_assert only allows me to use compile time expressions.